arielalvesdutra/post-it-frontend/README.md

 # Keyboard shorcuts

-`Crtl + e`: focuses on input for post-its search by title.
+`Crtl + E`: focuses on input for post-its search by title.

-`Ctrl + d`: focuses on input for post-its creation.
+`Ctrl + D`: focuses on input for post-its creation.